algonommy/Stock_Price_Prediction-Bank-Jago-Using_Facebook_Prophet_Machine_Learning_Python/README.md

 ### Plotting Using `Facebooks Prophnet`
 ![Plot Arto](https://user-images.githubusercontent.com/91531966/141498668-04ff734c-b1f3-4281-8333-2e2a7c3f0dbb.png)

-We can see, the results of the plot using facebook prophet show good model results, indicated by following the actual price line, we can also see that the plot results predict that Bank Jago shares will continue to increase, so this can be considered for investors as a signal buy, or for investors who already have it can continue to hold.
+We can see, the results of the plot using `Facebook Prophet` show **good model results**, indicated by following the actual price line, we can also see that the plot results predict that Bank Jago shares will continue to increase, so this can be considered for investors as a signal buy, or for investors who already have it can continue to hold.